 What is the issue?

 Good work is important for physical and mental health and wellbeing.
-Many workers in the UK suffer poor health because of their jobs, most commonly mental health or musculoskeletal conditions.
+Many workers in the UK suffer poor health, most commonly mental health or musculoskeletal conditions.
 Additionally, unemployment can also have harmful effects on an individual’s health.

-It will provide an overview of the research funded by UK funding bodies since 2015, including details on the involved research institutions and funders, topics addressed, types and methods of research, and policy relevance.
-A second strand of the research will help to assist the Work and Health Unity (WHU) in formulating a future research strategy.
+The study provided an overview of the research funded by UK funding bodies since 2015, including details on the involved research institutions and funders and policy relevance.
+A second strand of the research helped to assist the Work and Health Unit (WHU) – a joint unit between DHSC and the Department for Work and Pensions – to formulate a future research strategy.

 What did we find?

 - Our research found that £31m has been invested in work and health research by not-for-profit and public funders since 2015.
 Fifty-six per cent of that funding went to research conducted by academics and less than one per cent of all funding was spent on scholarships or fellowships.

 - The top five topics examined in work and health research since 2015 are: mental health (49 per cent); general long-term physical disability (11 per cent); general health and wellbeing (9 per cent); lifestyle areas (8 per cent); and occupational health (7 per cent).